6 Holiday Tips for Camping in Europe

-There are plenty of things you need to prepare yourself for if you’re going to consider camping abroad, so I’ve compiled a bundle of these hacks to help you.
+There are plenty of things you need to prepare yourself for if you’re going to consider camping abroad, so I’ve compiled a bundle of these tips with the assistance of 99camping to help you.

 This was probably the best €6.50 I spent whilst on my 2-week camping trip in Spain.
 Firstly, because cold drinks don’t stay cold for long and nothing is less thirst quenching than a warm bottle of water in the 40-degree heat!
 Secondly, you’ll be sleeping in highs of at least 20 degrees at night, in a tent with no windows or air con… you’ll be in a home-made sauna!
 You’ll have lost a ridiculous amount of sweat in that time and, especially when you’re abroad, there is nothing more important than keeping hydrated.
 Having a cold drink in the morning will definitely make it easier and you’ll thank yourself for it too!

 2. Lock Your Tent